ratulb/k8s-easy-install/README.md

 # k8s-remote-install
 Install a kubernetes cluster remotely via a single script.

-Take the hassle out of logging into each machine install docker, install kubernetes components.
-Instead manage everything from a remote machine.The machine from where the script is launched can be a part of the cluster too.
+Take the hassle out of logging into each machine install docker, kube components & network plugin.
+Instead manage everything from a single machine.The machine from where the script is launched can be a part of the cluster too.
 Multi-master cluster is not supported currently.

-All that is required is the managing server's SSH public key should be added to the ~/.ssh/authorized_keys of the cluster machins.
+All that is required is the management server's SSH public key should be added to the ~/.ssh/authorized_keys of the cluster machins.

 How to setup:

-Check out this repository.
+Check this repository out.

 git clone https://github.com/ratulb/k8s-remote-install.git

-Edit setup.conf for master and worker nodes:
+Edit setup.conf for master and worker nodes' IPs:

 vi setup.conf